Haukadalur (Bláskógabyggð): Geysers

 Haukadalur is home to some of the best known sights in Iceland: the geysers and other geothermal features which have developed on the Laugarfjall [ˈlœyːɣarˌfjatl̥] rhyolitic dome.
 The biggest geysers of Haukadalur are Strokkur and Geysir itself, which gave us the word 'geyser'.
-Strokkur is very dependable and erupts every 5 to 10 minutes, whereas the bigger Geysir nowadays erupts very rarely.
+Strokkur is very dependable and erupts every 4 to 10 minutes, whereas the bigger Geysir nowadays erupts very rarely.
 There are also more than 40 other smaller hot springs, mud pots and fumaroles nearby.
+The water source for the geothermal activity may originate from the southern Langjökull ice sheet, about 50 km to the north.